fbreton/script-for-Harness/CD/Release Management/README.md

 # Description

-Those script has been written to be used in a context of release management to manage service deployment dependencies when those services that are part of a same release are deployed by independant pipelines.
+Those script has been written to be used in a context of release management to manage service deployment dependencies when those services that are part of a same release are deployed by independant pipelines using [CD from Harness.io](https://www.harness.io/products/continuous-delivery "The best CI/CD platform").

 This has been done to answer to the following constraints when a release is deployed accross different environments:
 - All dependencies of a service must be deployed before it can be deployed in an environment,
 - All services of a release have to be ready to be deployed in production before the release can be deployed in production,
 - if the release of an application, A, is dependant of another application, B (with specidfic release), then for A can be ready for deployment in production, B has to be already in production